Discover

 Managing symptoms of the perimenopause

-Just because the perimenopause is a natural process, it doesn’t mean that it’s always easy to cope with.
+The perimenopause is a natural process, but it’s not always easy to cope with.
 If you’re experiencing symptoms, there are some things that you can do that may help.

 - Avoid alcohol and caffeine if they seem to trigger your hot flushes, or if you’re having trouble sleeping.